 If you suspect a food sensitivity, get tested for allergies or try an elimination diet to see if that helps clear your brain fog.

 Sometimes, your body needs an extra boost to help it heal.
-Certain supplements can be helpful for brain fog when combined with other changes like a clean diet, exercise, etc.
+Certain supplements may be especially helpful for brain fog when combined with other changes like a clean diet, exercise, etc.

-Omega-3s (as fish oil or a vegan algae supplement), magnesium, and B vitamins can also help.
+Omega-3s (as fish oil or a vegan algae supplement) and magnesium can also be helpful.

-And because eating a range of mushrooms may be a very powerful way to help brain fog — research shows they may even help prevent cognitive decline — taking a high-quality mushroom supplement such as NeuroEffect can be a very smart step, too.
+And because eating a range of mushrooms may be a very powerful way to help brain fog — research shows they may even help prevent cognitive decline — taking a high-quality mushroom supplement can be a very smart step, too.

 Clearing Brain Fog